imcnulty837/calculator/README.md

-# calculator
+# source.calculator
-A scientific calculator, designed for entertainment
+A scientific source.calculator, designed for entertainment